 4. Smart Sensors

-Smart sensor is one of the most successful farming technologies for a commercial farm across the globe.
-This is applicable to both soil and water.
+Smart sensor is one of the most successful farming technologies for commercial farm across the globe.
+This applies to both soil and water.
 These sensors are long-lasting, unnoticeable, and comparatively inexpensive, even family farms are finding it low-priced to diffuse them throughout their farming land to get numerous benefits.

 5. Self-driving Tractors